vsupapo/DataAnalysis/README.md

-# :bar_chart: Data Analysis Using SQL and Power BI :chart_with_upwards_trend:
+# :bar_chart: Data Analysis Using SQL :chart_with_upwards_trend:

 ## Description
-A collection of Data Analysis projects
+A collection of Data Analysis projects and practice problems

 ## SQL Languages
 - PostgreSQL